 Marcite vs. Gunite Explained for Confident Pool Upgrades

-Understanding how your pool is built and finished

 Understanding how your pool is built and finished helps you make wise choices when planning pool remodeling in Tampa Bay.

 Many homeowners hear the terms “marcite” and “gunite” and assume they are mutually exclusive.
 In reality, they serve different roles.
 One forms the structure of the pool.
 The other creates the smooth interior surface you see and feel.

 White cement, water, and finely ground marble are the ingredients for marcite, a classic white plaster finish.
 When troweled onto the prepared shell, it cures into a classic, smooth surface that gives the water a vivid blue hue when exposed to sunlight.
-Marcite has been in use for decades because it offers a clean appearance, a comfortable feel underfoot, and a recognizable aesthetic that complements almost any backyard design.
+Marcite has been in use for decades as a pool finish because it offers a clean appearance, a comfortable feel underfoot, and a recognizable aesthetic that complements almost any backyard design.

 Marcite interacts with the water in a predictable way because it is plaster.
 Maintaining a balanced chemistry keeps the surface looking new and protects the finish.
-Many marcite finishes can last for years before needing to be resurfaced with proper maintenance and prompt cleaning.
+Many marcite pool finishes can last for years before needing to be resurfaced with proper maintenance and prompt cleaning.
 Without completely rebuilding the pool, the finish can be changed or repaired when the time comes.

 Gunite isn’t a finish.
 For many concrete pools, it serves as the structural shell.
 Pneumatically, builders spray steel reinforcement with a dry cement and sand mixture that has been hydrated at the nozzle.
 After curing, the gunite shell becomes the pool’s sturdy framework, precisely sculpted to match your yard and way of life.